Can Pool Chlorine Cause Rash? Skin Irritation Solutions

 Test your pool water 2-3 times per week during swimming season, and daily if you're treating a chemical imbalance.
 Test free chlorine, pH, and alkalinity at minimum.
 Once monthly, test for combined chlorine, calcium hardness, and cyanuric acid (CYA) levels.

 Important: Never enter a pool immediately after adding chemicals.
-Wait at least 30 minutes after adding liquid chlorine, and 8 hours after shock treatments before swimming.
+Wait at least 30 minutes after adding liquid chlorine, and after shock treatments wait until chlorine levels return to normal range (1-3 ppm) before swimming.

 When to Seek Professional Help